openlab-aux/vuizvui/modules/README.md

 ## Module option reference

-There also is a Hydra job for the currently available options specific to all of the modules that are listen in `module-list.nix`:
+There also is a Hydra job for the currently available options specific to all of the modules that are listed in `module-list.nix`:

 https://headcounter.org/hydra/job/openlab/vuizvui/manual/latest/download/1/manual.html